 When a student books a class with you, you’ll see which lesson you will be teaching and can load all of the slides.
 VIPKID creates all of the lessons, so there is no prep work!
 You can also click on the student’s name to see information about them like how many classes they have taken, when their birthday is, and what previous teachers have said about them.

 I advise that you take what you read in the teacher to teacher feedback with a grain of salt.
-I have a regular student, and all of the rest of her teacher to teacher feedback says that she doesn’t pay attention or participate in class.
-This is the complete opposite experience that I have with her, and she is one of my favorite students!
+I have a regular student, and all of the rest of her teacher-to-teacher feedback says that she doesn’t pay attention or participate in class.
+This is the complete opposite experience that I have had with her, and she is one of my favorite students!
 I also have seen feedback from other teachers that say that a student is excellent, and I have a less than

 You will “enter the classroom” to start teaching the class.
 I advise that you check to make sure your camera, sound, and internet and working well before your class begins.